 Why is it important to check your credit reports?
 First, doing so can help you remember to keep your information (such as your address) up to date.
 It’s also an important protection against identity theft.

 By reviewing the items on your report regularly, you can see if someone has used your identity, such as your Social Security number, to open accounts in your name — and take action if necessary.Check your credit now

 A 2012 Federal Trade Commission (FTC) report found that one in four Americans have at least one potentially significant error on their credit report.
 Errors may include a fraudulent account, incorrect credit limit or a late payment that’s more than seven years old.

 Why are these errors potentially significant?
-An account-related error, such as a late payment that should have dropped off your report, can affect your credit score.
+An account-related error, like a late payment that should’ve dropped off your report, can affect your credit score.
 If your report lists a wrong address, that typically won’t affect your score, but it could alert you to fraud or another reporting issue.

 You can dispute errors with each credit bureau through their websites.
 If you’re a Credit Karma member, you can also use our Direct Dispute™ tool to dispute errors on your TransUnion credit report.